joegreene/Spring-2014-CS-Lab--SI-/Week 7/README.md

   }
 ```

-In this case, `some_var` is located within a block outside of the if statement and its scope is both outside and inside the , one instance of `some_var2` is
+In this case, `some_var` is located within a block outside of the if-statement and its scope is both outside and inside the if statement. `some_var2` is located and created inside the if-statement, therefore
+defining its scope within the if-statement only and exists only in that block.
+When the program exits the if-statement, `some_var2` is destroyed (which is the reason why calling `cout` on it later is illegal).

+For more info, click [here](http://www.tutorialspoint.com/cplusplus/cpp_variable_scope.htm).

 #### Using `break`
 `break` allows you to stop execution in a block of code.
 You'll see these frequently used in switch cases.